sunainamishra/microsoft-graph-docs/api-reference/beta/api/device-list-memberof.md

 }
 ```

-### Example 5: Use $filter and OData cast to get group membership with a display name that starts with the letter 'A' including a count of returned objects
+### Example 4: Use $filter to get group membership with a display name that starts with the letter 'A' including a count of returned objects

 #### Request